 My very short rendition of the rules for determining the category of a covered bridge:

-- Authentic: For a bridge to be authentic, it must be at least 12 long, be across something, have a truss, & its purpose is to carry cars across that something.
+- Authentic: For a bridge to be authentic, it must be at least 12 long, be across something, have a truss, be of mostly wood construction, & its purpose is to carry cars across that something.
 These bridges will be denoted with a numeric 3rd digit set [eg 01-02-03].

-- Romantic Shelter: Romantic shelters have be at least 12 long & be across something.
+- Romantic Shelter: Romantic shelters have be at least 12 long, be of mostly wood construction, & be across something.
 These bridges will be denoted with an alpha 3rd digit set [eg 01-02-a].

 - Upper case alpha if the purpose of the bridge is for automobile traffic.